Kreisky–Peter–Wiesenthal affair: Political development in Austria in the 1970s

 Bruno Kreisky's Socialist Party had been ruling Austria since 1970, with an absolute majority since the 1971 general election.
-In 1975, their re-election was quite unsure, so Kreisky secretly struck a deal with the right-wing Freedom Party´s leader Friedrich Peter on building a government together if the socialists failed to achieve an absolute majority of seats in the National Council.

-This however, proved unnecessary, when Kreisky's party managed to maintain its majority.
+In 1975, their re-election was quite unsure, so Kreisky secretly struck a deal with the then liberal centrist Freedom Party's leader Friedrich Peter on building a government together if the socialists failed to achieve an absolute majority of seats in the National Council.
+This proved unnecessary, however, when Kreisky's party managed to maintain its majority.
 Simon Wiesenthal, by contrast, was a well-known supporter of the conservative Austrian People's Party.